la2050/challenge/_2021/learn/kidspace-childrens-museum.md

   renowned puppeteer and Disney Imagineers to build a mechanical puppet that will be exhibited at Kidspace starting this summer.
 We are measuring quantitative impact – attendance, continued participation, etc. as well as qualitative impact through student, parent, and teacher testimonials.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' Describe how Los Angeles County will be different if your work is successful.: >- Imagine an LA County where all children can joyfully and creatively engage with the world, and act as agents for their ideas and interests.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '100000' Describe how Los Angeles County will be different if your work is successful.: >- Imagine an LA County where all children can joyfully and creatively engage with the world, and act as agents for their ideas and interests.
 Through this